Need tips on water efficiency?

 - Step 2: Identify the number of occupants per building from associated building data or human resources records

-- Step 3: Determine the buildings' water consuming equipment such as plumbing, chiller plants, cooling towers, steam systems, commercial kitchens, vehicle wash, laundry facility, and lab equipment, which can be provided through equipment inventory databases or facility manger interviews.
+- Step 3: Determine the buildings' water consuming equipment such as plumbing, chiller plants, cooling towers, steam systems, commercial kitchens, vehicle wash, laundry facility, and lab equipment, which can be provided through equipment inventory databases or facility manager interviews.
 See FEMP's Best Management Practices for Water Efficiency for an extensive list of water consuming equipment.

 - Step 4: Estimate the daily water use for each building based on the type of water using equipment identified.